(also used as simple past tense under some contexts) Showing bewilderment

 “I was too busy to organize the documents and, as a consequence, they were left as a confused mess in the cardboard box next to my desk.”

-Lacking a coherent or logical sequence or connection
+Lacking a coherent sequence or connection

 Complex or complicated in nature